Member Organizations

 Institute of Chartered Accountants of Zimbabwe (ICAZ)

 ICAZ is a statutory body incorporated under the Chartered Accountants Act (Chapter 27:02).
-Its members are the main providers of audit services.
+It is the largest body and its members are the main providers of audit services.
 ICAZ membership is mandatory for offering public accountancy and auditing services in Zimbabwe.
 ICAZ’s membership consists of Chartered Accountants (Zimbabwe) (CA(Z)) and Articled Accountants (AAZ) (pre-professionals).
 In accordance with Section 4 of the Chartered Accountants Act, ICAZ’s responsibilities include: (i) establishing and maintaining a register of its members; (ii) establishing and implementing initial and continuing professional development (IPD and CPD) requirements seeking to obtain and maintain its CA designation; (iii) setting ethical requirements for its members; and (iv) establishing and implementing an investigation and discipline system for its members.
 In addition to being a Member of IFAC, ICAZ is a member of the Pan African Federation of Accountants.

-Chartered Governance and Accountancy Institute in Zimbabwe (CGAIZ)
+Chartered Governance and Accountancy Institute in Zimbabwe (CGI)

 The Zimbabwe branch of the Association of Chartered Certified Accountants, incorporated by Royal Charter in the United Kingdom along with the Zimbabwe branch of the Chartered Institute of Management Accountants, incorporated by Royal Charter in the United Kingdom are also considered principal PAOs.